 This work provides practical examples of signal and image enhancement and components detection using the wavelet transform along with the enclosed Matlab code.
 The data we process are a real biomedical ECG signal and a spinal MR image.
 Detection of signal and image components can be utilised for their classification.

 6 Acknowledgments

-The work has been supported by the Faculty of Chemical Engineering of the Institute of Chemical Technology.
-Biomedical data were kindly provided by the Faculty Hospital Královské Vinohrady in Prague.
+The work has been supported by the research grant of the Faculty of Chemical Engineering of the Institute of Chemical Technology, Prague No. MSM 6046137306.